rummikook/P15SolarPredictor/README.md

 This algorithms are integrated in a GUI.
 In the GUI you can predict the production for a single day and the overall production and you can have a look at the cluster.
+When the GUI asks for a file, then the file "weather_data_juli.txt" must be selected.
+If the "Single Household" is used, then the household number must be entered before clicking the button.
+If the number is not an integer from 1 to 100, then it will not work.